- Teens can develop common childhood and adult cancers, but they need different medical, social and emotional support than either children or adults.

 Cancer in teens is rare.
-Doctors have found that teenagers have special medical, social, and emotional needs that are different from younger children with cancer.
-This section explains what cancer is and what types of cancer are more common for teens.
+Teens can develop cancers commonly seen in children, as well as those more common for adults, such as melanoma, testicular cancer, and ovarian cancer.
+However, doctors have found that teenagers have special medical, social, and emotional needs that are different from younger children and adults with cancer.

 Below are the most common types of cancer in teens, ages 15 to 19.
 For more information on each type, select a name below.